-A recent article (3) brought back memories of a classic article (4) from 1981.
+A recent article (3) is pertinent to a classic article (4) from 1981.
 This spring there was an article (3) concerning hypertension in Yazd.
-This is an urban center close to a rural area in Iran that had a high incidence of hypertension in a 1981 report.
+Yazd is an urban center close to a rural area in Iran in which the Qash'qai live.
+The Qash'qai had a high incidence of hypertension in a 1981 report.

 Exercise and leanness usually protect against hypertension.
 They are associated with lower blood pressure.
 However, if the basic principle of having a high potassium to sodium ratio in your food is not followed, you will still have a strong chance of developing hypertension.